 This means that people are unfamiliar with the concept of a kitchen and often break the rule because it’s difficult to keep straight.

-The objective of this article is to simplify the kitchen rule so that when you step onto a court, you are more certain that you won’t break the rule.
+The objective of this article is to simplify the kitchen rule so that when you step onto a court, you won’t break it.

-If you are a player looking for some clarity on all things kitchen related so you don’t continue earning faults, please keep reading.
+If you’re a player looking for some clarity on all things kitchen related so you don’t continue earning faults, please keep reading.

 5 Kitchen Facts

 - The kitchen is formally called the Non-Volley Zone (NVZ) but is most often referred to as the kitchen.
 For simplicity, I’m calling it the kitchen in this article.